i-MSCP/plugins/incubator/CronJobs/README.md

 only if he has also this permission.

-Administrators can also add their own cron jobs using their own interface which is less restricted than the customer interface in the sense that administrators can set the UNIX user to use for the cron job execution while the customers cannot.
+Administrators can also add their own cron jobs using their own interface which is less restricted than the customer interface in the sense that they can set the UNIX user to use for the cron job execution while the customers cannot.

 Each cron job is added in the crontab file ( see crontab(5) ) that belongs to the UNIX user under which the cron command must be run.
+For customers, this is the Web user as created by i-MSCP.

 ## Requirements